KFXN-FM: Other programming

 FAN Outdoors: Thursdays 6-8 PM, hosted by "The Captain" Billy Hildebrand and "Cold front" Mike Curry and Saturdays 6-8 AM by Hildebrand and Pheasants Forever member Bob St. Pierre.
 The hosts typically share their hunting and fishing experiences and strategies, along with insights on outdoor issues.
 One of the main weekly guests is local Minnesotan professional angler and fisher "Tackle" Terry Tuma, who gives weekly updates on where he is fishing and on how the waters are, fishing strategies including baiting and lures, and overall fishing banter.
 A sometimes weekly but mainly bi-weekly guest is naturalist, author, wildlife photographer and animal/bird professional Stan Tekiela.
 Tekiela provides deep and thorough analysis and information on current bird information such as feeding, nesting, breeding, behavior, migration and hatching of all the different bird species, as well as different animals around.
 Other guests usually include experts/professionals that relate to the current seasons (e.g. around/on spring fishing opener, they have fishing intensive guests).

 In the Zone: Saturdays 8-10 AM, hosted by Dave Sinykin and former NBA player Trent Tucker.

 Minnesota Viking Broadcast: Pregame coverage of Vikings games starts two hours before the day's Vikings game.
 Pregame was usually hosted by "Mr. Phunn" Joe Anderson; however, Anderson was let go sometime before 2009 and K102 KEEY-FM's Mike "Muss" Mussman took over the duties of pregame coverage.
-KFAN's Vikings broadcast team consists of Paul Allen on play-by-play, and color commentary done by former Viking Linebacker and Assistant Coach Pete Bercich.
+KFAN's Vikings broadcast team consists of Paul Allen on play-by-play, and color commentary done by former Vikings linebacker and assistant coach Pete Bercich.
 Sideline insight is brought to the game by former Viking Linebacker Ben Leber.
 The halftime report is hosted by Mike Mussman.
 The postgame report is also hosted by Mussman and includes interviews with multiple Vikings players and coaching staff.